 Henry was among 41 telecommunications and digital storytelling students who came together to work on the documentary covering Ball State’s 100 years of history.
 Music media production students produced the film’s musical score, which was performed live by the Ball State Symphony Orchestra at the Emens premiere.

 “The kickoff was a great way to celebrate not only Ball State’s Centennial anniversary, but the students’ work,” said Chris Flook, a lecturer in telecommunications and faculty mentor for the documentary project.
 “They spent many long hours shooting, editing, and mixing to pull this off.
 I loved the fact that so many in the community turned out for it!”

 Starting in Fall 2017, students from telecommunications, communication studies, music composition, music theory and history began work on the documentary through an immersive learning course led by Flook.
 Students conducted interviews with more than 50 people for the project, including professors, students, historians, Muncie locals, and alumni.
-In addition to the interviews, students filmed supportive b-roll video and contributed originally composed music, animated historical images and graphics, sound effects, and other digital assets.
+In addition to the interviews, students filmed supportive b-roll video, animated historical images and graphics, sound effects, and other digital assets.

 A story with many moving parts

 The students produced two edits of the film: a full-length version and one that is shorter and broadcast friendly.
 This past Spring, students assembled all materials for a final edit and administration approval.
 Throughout the work, Flook said, students received experience in hard skills like lighting and camera and sound, as well as time-management and interpersonal communication.